-Given a $\propP{}$-closed action of a group $G$ on a tree $T$, then every vertex stabilizer of $G$ itself has $\propP{}$-closed action, by Corollary~\ref{cor:vertex_stabilizer:1closed}.
+Given a $\propP{}$-closed action of a group $G$ on a tree $T$, then every vertex stabiliser of $G$ itself has $\propP{}$-closed action, by Corollary~\ref{cor:vertex_stabiliser:1closed}.
 In turn, $\propP{}$-closed subgroups of $\Aut(T)$ that fix a vertex have a special structure.
-This generalizes the observation \cite[Proposition 15]{SmithDuke} that the box product of two permutation groups $M$ and $N$ contains isomorphic copies of $M$ and $N$ as subgroups.
+This generalises the observation \cite[Proposition 15]{SmithDuke} that the box product of two permutation groups $M$ and $N$ contains isomorphic copies of $M$ and $N$ as subgroups.